Accord-Project/bsdd/README1.md

 -   `creatorLanguagecode`: should become `Language`
 -   `documentReference`: unclear whether it should be a URL, a bibliographic reference, a title, or some other free text.
 Should become `ReferenceDocument`
 -   `dynamicParameterPropertyCodes`: should become `[Property]`
--   `example` \"Illustrate possible use or values of the Property\": could become `PropertyValue` if it\'s used consistently to show an example value (not a free text)
+-   `example` "Illustrate possible use or values of the Property": could become `PropertyValue` if it's used consistently to show an example value (not a free text)
 -   `languageCode`: should become `Language`
 -   `physicalQuantity`: could become a separate entity, since it governs what possible `units` are allowed.
 See detailed analysis of units later on
 -   `predefinedValue`: should become `PropertyValue`.
     Actually this is a more difficult point because a predefined value could be a number thus not represented as `PropertyValue`.
--   `propertySet`: should be made an entity, it\'s too important to be a mere string
+-   `propertySet`: should be made an entity, it's too important to be a mere string
 -   `relatedClassificationUri`: should become `Classification` (in our refactoring, we rename it to simply `related` to use the same name for both kinds of relation)
 -   `relatedIfcEntityNames`: since IFC is present as a bSDD Domain, should become a relation to the respective IFC Classification.
 -   `relatedPropertyUri`: should become `Property` (in our refactoring, we rename it to simply `related` to use the same name for both kinds of relation)